About Peace Amid & After Trauma

 Hurt people hurt. people.
 But transformed people transform people.
 The world urgently needs trauma-informed leaders in the home, community, and nation.

-The resources on PeaceAmid&AfterTrauma help you---educators, business leaders, clergy, development workers, community organizers, parents--- stay centered and resilient.
-We all need wisdom, vision, and courage and processes of trauma healing, justice and conflict transformation in this time of upending.
+The resources on PeaceAmid&AfterTrauma help you---educators, business leaders, clergy, development workers, community organizers, and parents--- stay centered and resilient.
+We all need wisdom, vision, courage, and processes of trauma healing, justice, and conflict transformation in this time of upending and global crisis.

 Meet our other expert trainers:

-Elaine Zook Barge is a trauma and resilience educator and consultant for individuals and organizations dealing with extreme stress and adversity.
-She has been facilitating Strategies for Trauma Awareness and Resilience (STAR) learning since the program was first developed in 2002 at Eastern Mennonite University (EMU).
-Having previously worked in community development and peacebuilding amidst violence in Central America in the 1980’s and 90’s and having trained and coached thousands of professionals worldwide, she is experienced in providing support and tools for those in high-stress situations.
-Elaine is committed to increasing trauma and resilience-informed services locally, nationally and internationally.
+Elaine Zook Barge is the co-creator of the trainings, Addressing the Impact of Trauma and Migration (AITM), and Addressing the Impact and Trauma of Incarceration (AITI), both based on the STAR model.
+She is a trauma and resilience educator and consultant for individuals and organizations dealing with extreme stress and adversity.
+She has been facilitating Strategies for Trauma Awareness and Resilience (STAR) learning since the program developed in 2002 at Eastern Mennonite University (EMU).
+She worked in community development and peacebuilding amidst violence in Central America in the 1980s and 1990s.
+She has trained and coached thousands of professionals worldwide, providing support and tools for those in high-stress situations.
 She holds a Master of Arts in Conflict Transformation (2003) and a Bachelor of Science in Nutrition/ Community Development (1984) from EMU.

 Katie Mansfield is the Lead Trainer for the Strategies for Trauma Awareness and Resilience (STAR) program within Eastern Mennonite University’s Center for Justice and Peacebuilding.